 - Lingual braces: Brackets are fixed to the back of the teeth instead of the front, so they are not visible unless the mouth is open.

 - Self-ligating braces: Similar to traditional braces except the brackets have spring-loaded clips, and are self-ligating.
 This means that there is no need for rubber bands to secure the wires.

-- Ceramic braces: Brackets are made of clear or tooth-coloured ceramic material making them less visible than metal braces.
+- Ceramic braces: Brackets are made of clear, white, or tooth-coloured ceramic material making them less visible than metal braces.

 Fixed braces are not the only way to straighten your teeth, and they are certainly not the least visible.
 There are other options for straightening teeth that you may want to consider that we will discuss later on in this article.

 Can I straighten my teeth on my own?